Internet Piracy in South Africa

 Streaming is Illegal

-Individuals that both attract and are attracted by illegal streaming are taking a gambling risk at being caught.
+People who do and are interested in illegal streaming are taking a gamble that they will be caught.
 Compareguru.co.za states:

 “The Copyright Act of 1978 protects copyright laws and ensures that people don’t use existing content for monetary gain.
 The South African Federation Against Copyright Theft (SAFACT) protects the intellectual property rights of its members in the Southern African film, home entertainment and interactive games industries.
 This non-profit organisation regulates copyright infringements in SA and take perpetrators to court.”